assofiejakobsson/Projekt-1-Code-Institute/README.md

   - The company name (logo) is located at the top left of the page and navigates to the home section.
   - The other navigation links are: Home, About and Contact.
 And they are located at the top right of the page.
 All links navigate to their section on the page.
-  - The navigation is clear.
-This makes it easy for users to find what it is looking for.
+  - This gives the user a quick overview of what the website contains.
+And facilitates the user's navigation on the page.
+  - The navigation is clear and all links have a hovering effect.

 ![Screenshot navigation](assets/image/Sk%C3%A4rmbild-navigation.png)

 - __Home Section__

-  - The home section welcomes visitors and gives a brief description of the company.
+  - The home section welcomes visitors and gives a brief description of the company and about their services.
-  - The home section also has an icon that navigates to "About us".
+  - The home section also has an icon whit a hovering effect that navigates to "About Us".

 ![Screenshot navigation](assets/image/screenshot-home.png)

 - __About Us Section__

-  - In the about section, the user can read more details about the company.
+  - In the section, the user can read more details about the company.
   - In the section, the user gets a more detailed information about what the company has to offer.
   - In the section, the user also receives a price and time list.
   - The section also explains how the user should do to take part in the company's services.
-  - The section also has an icon that navigates to the "Contact" section.
+  - The section also has an icon whit a hovering effect that navigates to the "Contact" section.